joeytakeda/misc/table.md

 ### prefixDef<span id="prefixDef"/>

-**prefixDef**(prefix definition) defines a prefixing scheme used in data.pointer values, showing how abbreviated URIs using the scheme may be expanded into full URIs. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-prefixDef.html) ]
+**prefixDef** (prefix definition) defines a prefixing scheme used in data.pointer values, showing how abbreviated URIs using the scheme may be expanded into full URIs. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-prefixDef.html) ]

 #### **Attributes**

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.patternReplacement](#att.patternReplacement)  (@matchPattern, @replacementPattern)
+@ident

-@identsupplies a name which functions as the prefix for an abbreviated pointing scheme such as a private URI scheme.
+supplies a name which functions as the prefix for an abbreviated pointing scheme such as a private URI scheme.
 The prefix constitutes the text preceding the first colon.
+**Status**

+Required

+**Datatype**

+teidata.prefix

+**Note**

-**Status**Required**Datatype**teidata.prefix**Note**The value is limited to teidata.prefix so that it may be mapped directly to a URI prefix.
+The value is limited to teidata.prefix so that it may be mapped directly to a URI prefix.